Did you know that solar energy helps the environment and the economy?

 Economic Impact of Solar Energy in the Employment Sector

-Now that we are done with the positive impacts of solar energy on the environment and for the people, it’s time we discuss the economic impact of solar energy.
+Now that we have covered many of the positive ways that solar energy helps the environment and people, it’s time we discuss the economic impact of solar energy.
 According to the International Renewable Energy Agency (IRENA), solar PV accounted for nearly 4 million jobs in 2021.
 These jobs range from large-scale solar installations that feed power into the grid to small-scale off-grid projects.

 Additionally, according to The Solar Foundation reports, 29 US states observed growth in solar jobs, with Alaska, Alabama, Illinois, Florida, Montana, Kansas, and Wyoming having a 20% job growth.
 Moreover, there are more than 260,000 people working in the solar industry and this number is projected to rise up to 286,000 by early 2023.
 To put this into perspective, the number of solar workers is nearly twice as the number of people employed in the entire coal industry.

 Moreover, the US Bureau of Labor Statistics (BLS) predicts that the solar PV installation occupation will grow by approximately 105% by 2026.
 Keeping these number in mind, it can be clearly seen that the economic impact of solar energy has been quite in favor of the American job market.

 Economic Impact of Solar Energy on Residential and Commercial Property Owners

 In addition to providing millions of Americans with employment, solar energy has provided economic benefits to innumerable commercial and residential property owners who have turned solar.
 The biggest economic benefit being that solar helps drastically cut down the hefty utility bills that property owners are used to receiving from their local energy supplier.